hrbrmstr/qrencoder/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-qrencoder uses `libqrencode` to make QR codes in R
+`qrencoder` : Make QR codes in R

-NOTE: there now exists a package on CRAN -- [qrcode](https://cran.rstudio.com/web/packages/qrcode/index.html) -- that does not require a C/C++ library.
-I have no intention of submitting this to CRAN anytime soon.
+There is another package on CRAN -- [qrcode](https://cran.rstudio.com/web/packages/qrcode/index.html) -- that is not C-backed.

-I have no idea why you would want to, but this was to help answer a question (actually, two questions - *who knew QR codes were so popular?*) on StackOverflow.
+Quick Response codes (QR codes) are a type of matrix bar code and can be used to authenticate transactions, provide access to multi-factor authenticationan services and enable general data transfer in an image.
+QR codes use four standardized encoding modes (numeric, alphanumeric, byte/binary, and kanji) to efficiently store data.
+MAtrix barcode generation is performed efficiently in C via the inlcuded 'libqrencoder' library created by Kentaro Fukuchi.

 The following functions are implemented: